 First appointments take longer than follow-up appointments.

-- First appointments are about an hour and a half (90 minutes)
+- First appointments are approximately an hour and a half (90 minutes)

 - Follow-up appointments usually take 30 minutes